transcom/mymove-docs/docs/frontend/testing/writing-playwright-tests-for-milmove.md

 increases the chances of flaky tests.

 Instead of using a locator for the `input`, try clicking on the associated text or parent element.
-The experience with playwright so far on MilMove is that if you need to force click, it's probably a smell that there's something wrong with how the page is working (e.g. a component with a label of the empty string instead of
+The experience with Playwright so far on MilMove is that if you need to force click, it's probably a smell that there's something wrong with how the page is working (e.g. a component with a label of the empty string instead of